Singond/MelodEar/MelodEar-javafx/README.md

 ### Eclipse
-Annotation processors are not properly integrated with the Buildship plugin, therefore one has to run some Gradle tasks manually before updating the Eclipse project configuration.
+Annotation processors are not properly integrated with the Buildship plugin, therefore one has to run some Gradle tasks before updating the Eclipse project configuration.
+These tasks are:

-In the `MelodEar-javafx` project directory, run:

 ```
 gradle eclipseJdtApt